 On 5 May 2010, after 30 years of marriage, my husband and I re-married in the Catholic Church; we were given a "consecrated marriage," meaning "the dedication of a thing or person to divine service by a prayer or blessing."
-Now any marriage occurring within the Catholic Church is considered "consecrated," but since neither of us was Catholics when we first married thirty years before, we wanted God's best.
+Now any marriage occurring within the Catholic Church is considered "consecrated," but since neither of us were Catholics when we first married thirty years before, we wanted God's best.
 Has a consecrated marriage been worth it?
 Has it made our marriage better?
 Let's find out.

 Michael and Martha on their wedding day 1980